 - Enter a creative targeting Name.
 Use this to describe the targeting for the creative.
 For example, “Android” would be the name for targeting the Android OS.
 The name you enter or select here will be listed in the line item view.

 - Once the targeting criteria is created, you can’t edit its name.
 Instead, you’d need to delete and recreate the criteria.

 - Criteria is shared within the line item, but not with other line items.

-Creative-level audience targeting and video content targeting are not currently supported.
+Creative-level audience targeting is not currently supported.

 Note that criteria you enter for the creative is in an AND relationship with line item targeting: